Artificial Intelligence Audit and Assessment for New Zealand Organisations

 You cannot list every AI tool your organisation uses

 Teams adopt AI tools faster than governance can keep up.
-If your AI inventory is incomplete or non-existent, your risk exposure is unknown.
+If your AI inventory is incomplete or non-existent, your exposure is unknown.

 Your board has asked about AI risk and you could not answer precisely